 December 13, 2017

 The Blackstone Memorial Library will be undergoing renovations throughout 2018.
-Public meetings will be at the Canoe Brook Center (map).
+Starting with the January meeting, public meetings will be at the Canoe Brook Center (map).
 The meeting day will also change from the second Wednesday of the month to the fourth Wednesday.

 January 24, 2018